CodingBoson/HackingStudio/README.md

 # HackingStudio

-HackingStudio is a powerful toolset for cyber enthusiasts and professionals, developed by Realtin Sypher.
+HackingStudio is a powerful toolset for cyber enthusiasts and professionals, developed by Realtin (Coding Boson).
 It provides a variety of functionalities to prepare and cook cyber recipes, leveraging advanced cryptographic techniques and data manipulation steps.

 ## Features